casoon/eleventy-starter/README.md

 # Eleventy Template
-This is a sample Eleventy Tailwind starter template for building fully static site using 11ty.
+This is a sample Eleventy starter template for building fully static site using 11ty.

 ## Features

 - Eleventy 2
-- Tailwind 3
 - Alpine.js 3

 ### Install Dependencies